Report name: Sample Forecast

 Fees other than interest that are associated with financing activity, such as bank, charge card or invoice financing are charged to the operating profit forecast.

-Interest charges such as from a bank overdraft are only charged to profit and loss as and when the charges arise.
+Interest charges such as from a bank overdraft are only charged to profit and loss as and when they arise.

 Retained profits after tax are those available for distribution as dividends.